 However, static routing has limitations.
 The need for manual configuration becomes cumbersome and error-prone as networks grow larger and more complex.
 Scaling can be problematic, as any changes necessitate updates on each router.
 Moreover, static routes might not be the most efficient in terms of data transmission, especially when alternative routes are available.
 Additionally, static routing struggles to adapt to network failures or congestions, potentially leading to suboptimal performance.

 Dynamic routing takes a more adaptive approach.
 Routers communicate with each other, sharing information about network status and topology.
-Dynamic routing protocols, such as OSPF (Open Shortest Path First) or RIP (Routing Information Protocol), calculate the best paths for data based on real-time conditions.
+Dynamic routing protocols, such as OSPF or RIP, calculate the best paths for data based on real-time conditions.
 This approach introduces flexibility and resilience, allowing networks to automatically adjust to changes like link failures, traffic load, or new network additions.

 The benefits of dynamic routing are numerous.
 Networks can be more efficient as data takes optimal paths, and administrators are relieved of manual configuration burdens.
 Scalability is better managed as new routers can be integrated seamlessly.
 Moreover, in case of network failures or changes, dynamic routing protocols can quickly adapt to reroute data, ensuring data continuity and efficient usage of available resources.